bartbie/Node-JS-Fullstack/mandatory-1/src/pages/docs/express-js.md

 ### Regex-matched Routes

 What if we want more?
 What if we want our routes to be handled by a pattern, so we don't need to write/pass the same function for our [bat, cat, fat, etc.] routes?
-That's where regular expressions comes in with help.
+That's where regular expressions come with help.

 ```js
 app.patch(/[a-zA-z]at/, (req, res) => {